Fingersmith (novel): Adaptations

 The novel has been adapted for television, the stage and as a film.

 Fingersmith, a BBC TV adaptation, was broadcast in 2005.
 Its cast included Sally Hawkins as Susan Trinder, Elaine Cassidy as Maud Lilly, Imelda Staunton as Mrs Sucksby, and Rupert Evans as Gentleman.

 Alexa Junge wrote a stage adaptation (also titled Fingersmith) that premiered in March 2015 at the Oregon Shakespeare Festival in Ashland, Oregon.
 It starred Erica Sullivan as Maud, Sara Bruner as Sue, Elijah Alexander as Gentleman and Peter Frechette as Chris Lilly.
 The play had its New England premiere at the American Repertory Theater in December 2016.
 It was directed by Bill Rauch, and star Tracee Chimo as Sue, Christina Bennett Lind as Maud Lilly, Kristine Nielsen as Mrs Sucksby, and T. Ryder Smith as Christopher Lilly.

 The South Korean director Park Chan-wook created a film adaptation titled, The Handmaiden (Korean title Agassi), set in 1930s colonial Korea and starring Ha Jung-woo, Kim Min-hee, Cho Jin-woong and Kim Tae-ri.
 The film ended production on 31 October 2015, and was released at the 2016 Cannes Film Festival.
 The film received critical acclaim and was a box office success.

 Censorship

-In April 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.
+In April 2025, the Minister of Information of Belarus added the book to a national blacklist of printed publications whose distribution could harm the national interests of Belarus.